josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/blog-auth-example/auth.md

----
-title: Simple Authentication and Authorization Application
-keywords: "auto increment,authorization application,model user,array,conventions,authentication,urls,cakephp,delete,doc,columns"
----

 # Blog Tutorial - Authentication and Authorization

-Following our [blog](../blog/blog.md) example, imagine we wanted to secure access to certain URLs, based on the logged-in user.
+Following our [/tutorials-and-examples/blog/blog](tutorials-and-examples/blog/blog.md) example, imagine we wanted to secure access to certain URLs, based on the logged-in user.
 We also have another requirement: to allow our blog to have multiple authors who can create, edit, and delete their own articles while disallowing